EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 # Localhost Docker on KVM Virtual Machine

-**Update**: [Docker Desktop](https://docs.docker.com/desktop) is now available for all three major platforms: Linux, Windows, and Mac.
-So for desktop users, Docker Desktop may be used instead of these instructions.
-For command-line Linux users, these instructions are still working great, and also offer better security (Docker Desktop is convenient, but insecure: it allows bind mounts and binding to ports
-<1024, whereas `_docker_vm` runs as a regular unprivileged user
-process.)

-Run a secure Docker environment in a KVM (qemu) Virtual Machine (VM) as an unprivileged systemd user service on your local workstation (or on a server).
+This configuration will run a secure Docker environment in a KVM (qemu) Virtual Machine (VM) as an unprivileged systemd user service on your local workstation (or on a server).
 This is optimized for private localhost development purposes, but can also be used to host public services for your LAN, or to have multiple individual docker VMs on a single large server and publish to the internet.
 This can be a good way of separating security concerns, or for creating segmented namespaces like dev/test/prod, but all colocated on the same physical server.

+**Update**: [Docker Desktop](https://docs.docker.com/desktop) is now available for all three major platforms: Linux, Windows, and Mac.
+So for desktop users, Docker Desktop may be used instead of these instructions, to accomplish a similar result.
+For command-line Linux users, these instructions are still working great, and also offer better security (Docker Desktop is convenient, but insecure: it allows bind mounts and binding to ports <1024, whereas `_docker_vm` runs as a regular unprivileged user process.
+Additionally, although Docker itself is open source, Docker Desktop is not.)

 ## Background